Venus USDC (vUSDC) Trading 0.1% Higher Over Last 7 Days

-Venus USDC (vUSDC) traded up 0% against the U.S. dollar during the one day period ending at 21:00 PM E.T. on August 23rd.
-In the last seven days, Venus USDC has traded up 0.1% against the U.S. dollar.
-One Venus USDC token can now be purchased for about $0.0243 or 0.00000038 BTC on popular exchanges.
-Venus USDC has a total market cap of $129.90 million and approximately $117.30 million worth of Venus USDC was traded on exchanges in the last day.
+Venus USDC (vUSDC) traded up 0.1% against the dollar during the 1 day period ending at 23:00 PM Eastern on August 30th.
+Over the last seven days, Venus USDC has traded up 0.1% against the dollar.
+Venus USDC has a market cap of $109.50 million and $117.30 million worth of Venus USDC was traded on exchanges in the last 24 hours.
+One Venus USDC token can now be bought for about $0.0244 or 0.00000041 BTC on major cryptocurrency exchanges.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.